Budibase/website/content/blog/data/data-sources.md

 #### How do you bind data?

 Unfortunately, as with many things, it depends.
-Different programming languages, app building tools, and frameworks have their own rules and syntax for binding variables to one another.
+Different programming languages, app-building tools, and frameworks have their own rules and syntax for binding variables to one another.

 When working with values stored in a database, you’ll need three pieces of information about a variable.
 These are its: